 How Does Ginseng Have So Many Effects?

 Many diseases combine the hidden common cause of origin.
 If ginseng acts on this cause, it seems to have treated several diseases at the same time.
-A typical example of this situation is the effect of ginseng against autoimmune damage, which is responsible for rheumatic joint pain, thyroid inflammation, type I diabetes , neurodegenerative diseases, lupus, psoriasis and dozens of other diseases.
+A typical example of this situation is the action of ginseng against autoimmune damage, which is responsible for rheumatic joint pain, thyroid inflammation, type I diabetes , neurodegenerative diseases, lupus, psoriasis and dozens of other diseases.

-Effect of ginseng on receptors, genes and biochemical pathways *
+Ginseng action on receptors, genes and biochemical pathways *

 Unscientific TCE says

 ginseng strengthens qi , affects the meridians of the heart, spleen and lungs, increasing the production of body juices that thirst, calm mind and improve intelligence, and also that